clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/nginx/index.md

 The `CLIENT_IP` and `SERVER_IP` refers to the node IP of the peer kind cluster, which assigns the peer YAML file.
 {{< /notice >}}

-### Export the iPerf server endpoint
+### Export the nginx server endpoint

-In the server cluster, export the iperf3-server service:
+In the server cluster, export the nginx server service:

 *Server cluster*: